pporrasebi/darkspaceproject/README.md

 * FpClass: Interaction prediction tool from Igor Jurisica's lab, does not provide potential PMIDs.
   * We have a sub-project using FpClass to try and identify potential curation errors.
   * There is an FpClass-generated human interactome from May 2015, needs updating.
+  * A new predictive database has been put together by Igor's group, IID (http://dcv.uhnres.utoronto.ca/iid/), but no full download is available for now.
+  * Igor's lab has been contacted to try to get a link to full, updated versions of FpClass-predicted interactomes or IID predicted part.
 * Text-mining strategies: To different approaches here.
   * EMPC (Senay Kafkas) approach: Produces as output a list of UniProtKB accessions for pairs of genes/proteins co-occurring in the same sentence where a particular term (selected from a pre-made list) was found.
 The PMIDs where they were found are indicated, but no score measuring reliability, only the number of PMIDs.
-    * Question: does it search through full text or abstracts only?
+    * The search is done through the full text when the paper is open access (PMC) or only abstract otherwise.
   * Laitor/PESCADOR/MedLine Ranker: Similar to the approach above, but uses text mining tools that allow more sophisticated ranking of the term co-occurrences.
 * GO IPIs: Now they are avaialbable through a new PSICQUIC server (EBI-GOA-nonIntAct).
 * Denes interaction map.